 The Persian Wars

-The war against the Persians was the high point of Greek history.
+The high point of Greek history was the war against the Persians.
 It took place at the beginning of the 5th century and ended with the resounding defeat of the mighty Persian army.
 For the Greeks it was a great victory which ensured their independence – and they dined out on it ever after.
 It was not just a war between two peoples – it was the clash of barbarism (= the Persians) versus civilisation, that is the Greeks.

 In the 19th century the theme of the victory of civilisation over barbarism was taken up with great enthusiasm by imperialist historians, so in the 20th century, socialist historians have gone to the other extreme.
 But since the theme of this book is Barbarism and Civilization, I really ought to investigate this matter further and arbitrate between the imperialists and the socialists.
 Indeed the very word ‘barbarian’ was invented to describe the Persians who spoke a strange language the Greeks could not understand, which sounded just like baa, baa, baa.
 But just how barbarian were the Persians and how far was the Greek victory a cultural victory as well as a military victory?